 - Container environments managaed by for instance Kubernetes

-The size of the equired storage is the following: archive length * bitrates.
+The size of the required storage is the following: archive length * bitrates.

-Note however that it is possibe to make to make the archive sparse by deleting unreferenced archive segments.
+Note however that it is possibe to make the archive sparse by deleting unreferenced archive segments.

-- Content must be accesible to both Remix and Unified Origins on the same URL
+- Content must be accesible to both Remix and Unified Origins on the same path

 - Content encoding profiles should match (which it will as Capture extracts the content from the publishing point, which does not change).